Jeff Kirshen is a founding Partner at Rosen Kirshen Tax Law.

 Jeff obtained an Honour’s degree in Political Science from the University of Western Ontario – Huron Campus.
 In addition, Jeff completed Canadian and US law degrees, holding a JD from both the University of Windsor Ontario, and the University of Detroit Mercy.

 Jeff is an avid skier, reader, and golfer.
-In his spare time, he enjoys watching sports and travelling.
+In his spare time, he enjoys working out, watching sports and travelling.

 Vresky v.
 HMQ, 2017-3781(GST)I – Tax Court of Canada (Appeal allowed, Department of Justice conceded, taxpayer entitled to New Home Housing Rebate in full)